jazzicoda/jazzicoda-Terminal_App/README.md

 This app is a tongue-in-cheek game considering some of those concepts - lets see if you really are a terrible parent.

 ## WHAT DOES THE APP DO?
-"The Judged Parent Game" is a short and sweet 'game' which asks various questions throughout one day in the life the player's "child" (real or fictitious, you decide).
+"The Judged Parent Game" is a short and sweet 'game'.
+It asks various questions throughout one day in the life the player's "child" (real or fictitious, you decide).
 Actions are scrutinised and responses are scored.

 As the user makes their way through the game questions, they are asked whether their "child" (or the "parent/carer") has completed certain tasts throughout the day.
 These tasks are then scored and the player is given an accumulated score at the end of the game.